rust-console/gba/book/src/introduction.md

 ## Expected Knowledge

 I will try not to ask too much of the reader ahead of time, but you are expected to have already read [The Rust Book](https://doc.rust-lang.org/book/).
+Having also read through the [Rustonomicon](https://doc.rust-lang.org/nomicon/) is appreciated but not required.

 It's very difficult to know when you've said something that someone else won't already know about, or if you're presenting ideas out of order.
 If things aren't